tuanPhantom/commandLineTree/README.md

 # commandLineTree

-A Console-based program to print tree of folders and files of a specific path
+A Console-based program to print tree of folders and files of a specific path.

 ![img.png](imgs/1.png)